nopnop2002/esp-idf-vs1053/README.md

 Because VS1053 occupies SPI.

 __My recommendation:__
 My recommendation is to transfer the detected metadata to another ESP on the network and view it on another ESP.
+The simplest implementation is UDP Broadcast.

 ---